mozilla/chromeless/packages/addon-kit/docs/windows.md

 mean that the URL content has loaded, only that the window itself is fully functional and its properties can be accessed.
 This is an optional property.

+@prop [onClose] {function}
+A callback function that is called when the window will be called.
+This is an optional property.

+@prop [onReady] {function}
+A callback function that is called when the URL content has loaded.
+This is an optional property.
 </api>

 **Example**